SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 ### Creating the Kubernetes Cluster <a name="eks-create-cluster"></a>

 1. Navigate to the `terraform/` directory and create a `terraform.tfvars` file with the required variables.
-The VPC and subnet CIDRs must be sized appropriately for the number of event broker services that you require to be created, this can be done using the (PubSub+ Cloud CIDR Calculator)[https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/Solace-cloud-CIDR-calculator.xlsx].
+The VPC and subnet CIDRs must be sized appropriately for the number of event broker services that you require to be created, this can be done using the (Solace Cloud CIDR Calculator)[https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/Solace-cloud-CIDR-calculator.xlsx].
 In the file, make the following changes:
-* The `kubernetes_version` variable should be set to the latest Kubernetes version that is [supported by PubSub+ Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/cloud-broker-k8s-versions-support.htm).
+* The `kubernetes_version` variable should be set to the latest Kubernetes version that is [supported by Solace Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/cloud-broker-k8s-versions-support.htm).
 * The `bastion_ssh_authorized_networks` variable must be set with the CIDRs of the networks where the bastion host will be accessed from.
 * The `bastion_ssh_public_key` variable must be set with the public key of the key pair that will be used to access the bastion host.